Football in Singapore: Malaysia Cup

 Joining the Malaysia Cup in 1921, known as the Malaya Cup at that time, Singapore were the champions of the inaugural competition.
 They would further succeed in getting 24 titles for themselves during their time in the competition from 1921 to 1994, a span of 74 years.
 Singapore submitted a representative team, which operated like a football club more than a national football team.
 It was called the Singapore FA.
-The competition helped bring the likes of Fandi Ahmad and Dollah Kassim, with the former being the only Singaporean to have played for European clubs – FC Groningen and OFI Crete.
+The competition helped bring the likes of Fandi Ahmad and Dollah Kassim, with the former being the only Singaporean to have played for European clubs – FC Groningen and OFI.

 National teams

 The Football Association of Singapore organises the men's, women's and youth national teams.
 The men's senior team is the second most successful team in the AFF Championship with 4 titles (1998, 2004, 2007 and 2012).
 The youth team claimed bronze in the football event of the inaugural Youth Olympic Games, and was runner-up and second runner-up for the 23rd Lion City Cup.